giffordlabcvr/Flu-GLUE/md/data_sources.md

 ### Standardization of Host Species Information

 - **Taxonomic Nomenclature**: Information about the host species from which influenza A virus (IAV) isolates were obtained, available in GenBank, was standardized using correct taxonomic nomenclature for the species.
-This was done in accordance with taxonomic definitions in the NCBI taxonomy database.
+This was done in accordance with taxonomic definitions in the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) database.

 - **Ambiguous Species Identification**: In instances where information about the species of isolation was ambiguous (e.g., the host is given as 'duck' without specifying the exact duck species), correct scientific nomenclature for the species group was used.
 For example, if the species was listed as 'duck,' 'Anatidae' - the taxonomic family to which ducks belong - was substituted to the highest level of accuracy possible from the available GenBank entry information.